Loading tech stack...

 Keeping eBay was a deliberate architectural choice, not a compromise.

-The model became simple and useful: the website handles customer experience, the CMS handles internal control, and eBay continues to handle marketplace fulfilment.
+The model became simple and useful: the public storefront handles customer experience, the CMS handles internal control, and eBay continues to handle marketplace fulfilment.

 That separation of concerns made the system more practical because each layer could be shaped around the job it actually needed to do.